abhinavdubey8989/CDC/readme.md

 `127.0.0.1       my_kafka_1`
 `127.0.0.1       my_zk`

-- Start the containers locally : `./start_or_stop.sh 1`
+- Start the containers locally :
+  - goto the directory : `cd mongo-cdc-dependencies`
+  - run : `./start_or_stop.sh 1`

 - SETUP MONGO :
-    - once the containers are up, run the below on the hostmachine's terminal to create a single node mongodb replica set
+    - once the containers are up, run the below on the hostmachine's terminal
+    - This creates a single node mongodb replica set
     - This is needed bcz it create `oplog.rs` collection in `local` db of mongo
     - dbzm uses `oplog.rs` to generate events
     - `docker compose exec my_mongodb_1 mongosh --port 27017 --quiet --eval "rs.initiate()" --json relaxed`